SamMSalem/Diabetes-USA-Analysis/README.md

 ![channel effectiveness](https://github.com/SamMSalem/Diabetes-USA-Analysis/blob/533db24726a61b2b49fb43fec8af41fd6ea69173/Marketing%20Photos/avg_rx_costs.png)

 ### Insights
-The graph, a simple bar chart, presents the average cost per prescription for seven different brands.
+The bar chart presents the average cost per prescription for seven different brands.
 The data reveals a significant difference in pricing across the market, which is a key factor in both patient accessibility and a brand's revenue strategy.
   - High-Cost vs. Low-Cost Brands: There is a clear divide between the high-cost brands (Ozempic, Trulicity, and Mounjaro) and the lower-cost brands (Januvia, Janumet, and Jardiance).
 This pricing strategy likely reflects differences in drug type, Route of administration, market positioning, and the target patient segment or indication.